Veterans Emergency Fund - FAQs

 No. You do not need to have received or be receiving benefits or services from Veterans Affairs Canada to qualify for the Veterans Emergency Fund.

 3. I am currently living outside of Canada.
-Can I qualify?
+Can I qualify for the Veterans Emergency Fund?

-You may still qualify if you lived in Canada for at least 183 days during the past fiscal year (April 1 – March 31), even if you are away temporarily.
+You may still qualify for funding if you lived in Canada for at least 183 days during the previous fiscal year (April 1 – March 31).

-Example (hypothetical): A Veteran who travels to Florida for the winter, but lives in Canada from April to December would still qualify for VEF because they are in the country more than 183 days.
+Example (hypothetical): A Veteran who travels to Florida in the winter, but lives in Canada from April to December would still qualify for the Veterans Emergency Fund because they were in the country more than 183 days in the previous fiscal year.

 If you have any questions, please contact us at 1-866-522-2122 or send a My VAC Account secure message.